top of page

 Myth 4: Whitening Damages Your Teeth

 Whitening treatments are safe when done correctly.
 Over-the-counter products and professional whitening use peroxide-based agents that remove stains.
 Some sensitivity may occur temporarily, but whitening does not weaken enamel if instructions are followed.
-Consult your dentist before starting any whitening process.
+We should consult our dentist before starting any whitening process.

 Eye-level view of a dental chair with clean dental instruments ready for patient